Dave Sitek: Production work

-Sitek produced the album Anywhere I Lay My Head for actress Scarlett Johansson, released in May 2008.
+Sitek produced the album Anywhere I Lay My Head for actress and singer Scarlett Johansson, released in May 2008.

 Sitek also co-produced the debut album Antidotes by Foals and the debut EP of Chicago band Aleks and the Drummer titled May a Lightning Bolt Caress You self released by the band in June 2008.

 He works with several Brooklyn acts, having recently remixed the song "Disco Lights" for Apollo Heights and produced albums for Dragons of Zynth and Telepathe.